+Direct Entry Midwife Program Student Handbook

+INTERACTIVE EXPECTATIONS OF STUDENTS DURING SUPERVISED CLINICS 34

+PROFESSIONALISM AND RESPECT DURING CLINICAL PLACEMENTS 36

+APPEARANCE DURING CLINICAL PLACEMENTS

-PRECEPTOR STUDENT RELATIONSHIP35
+PRECEPTOR STUDENT RELATIONSHIP 37

-CLINICAL GUIDELINES36
+CLINICAL GUIDELINES 38

-DELINEATION BETWEEN CLINCIAL TIME AND CLINICAL SITE EMPLOYMENT36
+DELINEATION BETWEEN CLINCIAL TIME AND CLINICAL SITE EMPLOYMENT 38

-CLINICAL SITE COORDINATOR STUDENT EXPECTATIONS
+CLINICAL SITE COORDINATOR STUDENT EXPECTATIONS 38

-SELECTION OF PRECEPTORS
+SELECTION OF PRECEPTORS 39

-DOCUMENTATION FOR CLINICAL EXPERIENCES37
+DOCUMENTATION FOR CLINICAL EXPERIENCES 40

-CLINCIAL COURSE EXPECTATIONS
+CLINCIAL COURSE EXPECTATIONS 40

-PROCESS FOR SUBMISSION OF DOCUMENTATION
+PROCESS FOR SUBMISSION OF DOCUMENTATION 40

-SITE VISITS39
+SITE VISITS 41

-PROGRESSION OF CLINICAL COURSES39
+PROGRESSION OF CLINICAL COURSES 41

-CONTRACTS FOR CLINICAL EXPERIENCES
+CONTRACTS FOR CLINICAL EXPERIENCES 41

-DOCUMENTATION OF DAILY CLINICAL ENCOUNTERS40
+DOCUMENTATION OF DAILY CLINICAL ENCOUNTERS 42

-STEPS FOR CLINICAL DOCUMENTATION40
+STEPS FOR CLINICAL DOCUMENTATION 42

-FLOW CHART FOR CLINICAL DOCUMENTATION40
+FLOW CHART FOR CLINICAL DOCUMENTATION 43

-CONTINUITY CLIENT40
+CONTINUITY CLIENT 43

-CLINICAL GRADING RUBRICS40
+CLINICAL GRADING RUBRICS 43

-CLINICAL CONCERN FORMS40
+CLINICAL CONCERN FORMS 43

-In order to help ensure the safety of students, clients, preceptors, faculty and staff; we must always be evaluating ourselves.
-The following forms are to be used by students, preceptors, faculty, and staff associated with Southwest Tech, to help identify less than optimal occurrences.
-You will find a brief description of each form to help you decide which form is most appropriate.
-Completion of these forms will help us all to discuss the situations at hand and help us to determine how to proceed, as a team40
+In order to help ensure the safety of students, clients, preceptors, faculty and staff; we must alway evaluating ourselves.
+The following forms are to be used by students, preceptors, faculty, and staff with Southwest Tech, to help identify less than optimal occurrences.
+You will find a brief descriptio form to help you decide which form is most appropriate.
+Completion of these forms will help us all associated on of each

-PROBLEM IDENTIFICATION FORM40

-This form will help with the basics of problem identification.
-The student and the preceptor should each fill one out, then meet to discuss.
-Sometime simply identifying the problem can help with effective strategies.
-If necessary, don't hesitate to contact a Southwest Tech Clinical Site Coordinator for help and input40

-INCIDENT REPORT41